rmukh/spherical_ridgelets/README.md

 4. *cmake ..*
 5. *make*

+The final binary file will be in *Ridgelets-build* directory named as *sphridg*

 ## Basic Usage
 *./sphridg -i [dMRI file name]* and at least one output: *-ridg, -odf, -om, -or*